move-ucsb/ORTEGA/README.md

-## 1. Install ortega
+## Getting Started
 ortega can be installed through pip command.
 ```bash
 pip install ortega
 ```
-## 2. How to use ortega
+## How to use ortega

-Check our [example notebook](https://github.com/move-ucsb/ORTEGA/blob/main/examples/example.ipynb) to learn how to use ortega for interaction analysis using movement data.
+Check our [example notebook](https://github.com/move-ucsb/ORTEGA/blob/main/examples/example.ipynb) to learn how to use ortega for interaction analysis using movement data of two entities.

 [//]: # (```bash)

 [//]: # (pip install --index-url https://test.pypi.org/simple/ --extra-index-url https://pypi.org/simple ortega)

 [//]: # (```)

+## Find any issues?

+You may report any issues [here](https://github.com/move-ucsb/ORTEGA/issues).

+## License
+ortega is licensed under the MIT license.
+See the [LICENSE](https://github.com/move-ucsb/ORTEGA/blob/main/LICENSE) file for details.